Anujana-design/Anujana-design/README.md

 ## 😄 A Bit About Me

-- Passionate about problem-solving and cybersecurity challenges
+- 🔐 Passionate about problem-solving and cybersecurity challenges
-- Enjoy working in collaborative team environments
+- 🤝 Enjoy working in collaborative team environments
-- Interested in graphic design, animation, and videography
+- 🎨 Interested in graphic design, animation, and videography
-- Music enthusiast 🎵
+- 🎵 Music enthusiast

 ---

-> "Learn something new every day."
+> "Learn something new every day. ✨"

 ![Profile Views](https://komarev.com/ghpvc/?username=Anujana-design)